rishideepc/stacko-ncopy_extension/README.md

 If you are interested in contributing to this extension, feel free to fork the repository and submit a pull request.
 Any contributions, big or small, are greatly appreciated.

-## 📄 License

-This extension is released under the MIT License.

 ## Support

 If you need help or have any questions, please open an issue on the GitHub repository.